-All questions regarding interpretation of the Medway Zoning Bylaw should be directed to John F. Emidy, Medway's Building Commissioner and Zoning Enforcement Officer, at 508-533-3253.
+Questions regarding interpretation of the Medway Zoning Bylaw should be directed to John F. Emidy, Medway's Building Commissioner and Zoning Enforcement Officer.
+He can be reached at 508-533-3253 or jemidy@townofmedway.org.

-The Planning and Economic Development Board intends to update and republish this booklet annually.
+The Planning and Economic Development Board intends to update and republish this booklet on an annual basis, usually in the fall of each calendar year.
 It is hoped that this publication will be a useful resource to the citizens of Medway and to those who own, use, or develop real estate within the community.
 However, readers are advised to consult an attorney before attempting to act upon its content.